Eligibility to be a Supporter

-Alumni Supporter status is open to any person who has a connection with the University or the Club, is no longer a student, and remains interested in Cambridge sailing or windsurfing.
-There is no ‘supporter’ fee, but we hope that you will contribute to the Boat and Board Fund.
-The scope of this fund is explained on the Boat/Board Fund page.
+Alumni Supporter status is open to anyone who has a connection with the University or the Club, is no longer a student, and remains interested in Cambridge sailing windsurfing kitesurfing alumni activities.
+There is no ‘supporter’ fee, but we hope that you will contribute to at least one of the Club’s support funds.
+We explain the scope of these funds on the Support Funds page.

 Benefits of Being an Alumni Supporter

-As an Alumni Supporter, as well as having the satisfaction of contributing to the continuing success of sailing and surfing at Cambridge, which you enjoyed yourself, you will receive the following benefits and privileges.
+As a supporter of Cambridge sailing windsurfing kitesurfing alumni, you will have the satisfaction of contributing to the continuing success of sailing and surfing at Cambridge.
+Furthermore, you will receive the following benefits and privileges.

 - A regular email newsletter keeping you in touch with student as well as alumni activities.